vojtechruz/spring-web-cert-notes-4.2/Spring Web Certification Notes 4.2.md

   ...
 }
 ```
-- Cannot declare Model as method parameter, but most others can be - HttpServletRequest, HttpServletResponse,...
+- Cannot declare Model as a method parameter, but most others can be - HttpServletRequest, HttpServletResponse,...
 - Can return error view or content directly or status code with empty body
 - Exception caught can be injected into method, only exceptions of type declared in method type are passed to method